11 Highest-Quality Tennis Strings

 Control

-When a string provides an outstanding balance between spin and feel in a low-powered package, you end up with excellent control.
-Solinco Confidential delivers on this front, which helped me to dictate points.
+When a string provides an outstanding balance between spin and feel in a low-powered package, it translates to excellent control.
+Solinco Confidential delivers on this front, which helps players more confidently hit their spots and dictate play.

 Tradeoffs

-For the added durability Solinco Confidential provides, you’ll need to make some concessions – notably, lower power and less comfort.
+To enjoy Solinco Confidential’s added durability, you’ll need to make some concessions – notably, lower power and less comfort.

-However, if a low-powered string is appealing and you haven’t experienced any issues with your arm, it will be a good fit.
+However, if a low-powered string appeals to you and your arm has not experienced any issues with polys, it will likely be a good fit.

 Ratings